Skip to main content

 Yes.
 Depending on the underlying cause, surgical options include CABG (if caused by blocked arteries), valve repair/replacement, ventricular assist devices (VADs), and heart transplant for end-stage heart failure.
 Many patients also benefit from cardiac resynchronization therapy (CRT) devices.

-Get an appointment with us and get the resolution ASAP
+Get an online appointment with a specialist and get the resolution ASAP.

-This website uses cookies to improve your experience.
+We use cookies to improve your experience.
 By continuing to browse, you accept our use of cookies.